Washing Machine Spin Speeds

-Many years ago I read a report on water extraction rates from AMDEA (if I remember correctly) and it stated that, based on a 2 minute spin cycle that the best extraction with minimal creasing was achieved at 550rpm, making the 800's and upwards of the day seem an illogical choice it would seem.
+Many years ago there was an industry report on water extraction rates from AMDEA (if we remember correctly) and it stated that, based on a 2 minute spin cycle that the best extraction with minimal creasing was achieved at 550rpm, making the 800's and upwards of the day seem an illogical choice it would seem.
 Well, no, they weren't.
 You see even above that speed the extraction rate was still worthwhile to have up to about 800rpm but after that it tailed off dramatically, in fact the difference between 800rpm and 1000 or 1100rpm was literally a thimble full of water.
 Yet people perceived that they needed faster and faster spins on their washers as it was being used as a marketing tool.

 Further down the page you can see the recreation of this chart for modern purposes to demonstrate the point.